enso-org/enso/doc/design/type-system/type-discipline.md

 read : String -> Ty? -> Ty
 ```

+Named state items?
+Parametrise the state over a type and get via names, which
+are projections.

+- State parametrised over a record giving both name and type
+- Do we want to look things up based on type?
+- `State.get name` where `name` is a row projection.

+- Monadic contexts desugared as transformers.

+- Initially treat the value _in_ the state as a dynamic.

+- Dependent types at runtime compared with dynamics.

+IO, State, Exception (not ! error)

 - Dependent types as constructing proofs through combining types.
 Combining
   types provides evidence which can be discharged to create a proof.
 A value can
   then only be constructed by discharging a proof.